wormhole-foundation/docs.wormhole.com/docs/queries/getting-started.md

 ## Verify a QueryResponse On-Chain

-A [QueryResponse abstract contract](https://github.com/wormhole-foundation/wormhole/blob/main/ethereum/contracts/query/QueryResponse.sol) is provided to assist with verifying query responses.
+A [QueryResponse abstract contract](https://github.com/wormhole-foundation/wormhole-solidity-sdk/blob/main/src/QueryResponse.sol) is provided to assist with verifying query responses.
+Simply `forge install wormhole-foundation/wormhole-solidity-sdk`.
 Broadly, using a query response on-chain comes down to 3 steps.

 1. Parse and verify the query response.
    1. The `parseAndVerifyQueryResponse` handles verifying the Guardian signatures against the current guardian set stored in the Core bridge contract.